NelsonKimaro/ML-Model-for-Circuit-Failure-Prediction-/README.md

 - A comparison of different models was conducted.

 ### 6. Hyperparameter Tuning ⚙️
--Perform hyperparameter tuning to optimize model performance.
+- Perform hyperparameter tuning to optimize model performance.

 ### 7. Model Interpretation 🧐
 - Provide insights into the factors affecting the model's predictions.